Spanish–Taíno War of San Juan–Borikén: Taíno counter-offensive

 Agüeybana II's coalition was still in command of some 2,000 Taínos.
 The belligerent caciques planned an attack against viceroy Colón while the functionary was on the move, but the idea was aborted after the Spanish learned of it at Manatí.
 The most damaging attack of the Taíno offensive during the first half of 1513 was against Caparra, then the Spanish capital of the main island.
 Vicente Murga estimated that the attack in question took place sometime during viceroy Colón's visit to San Germán, which began on June 2 and ended on July 31.
-Accountant Antonio Cedeño places the attack taking place in spiring.
+Accountant Antonio Cedeño places the attack taking place inspiring.

 Eight belligerent caciques led a force of around 350 men from their alliance and burned down the settlement, killing 18 Spaniards and took with them around 4,500 pesos worth of gold, while the remaining settlers fled into Ponce de León's residence.
-A group of Taínos that was captured after the attack confessed that Agüeybana II had led the attack from his base at the coast of Daguao and revealed that other caciques were tasked with burning the terrains of more Spanish and killing their livestock in an effort to damage their resources.
+A group of Taínos that was captured after the attack confessed that Agüeybana II had led the attack from his base at the coast of Daguao and revealed that other caciques were tasked with burning the terrains of more Spanish and killing their livestock to damage their resources.
 This allowed the conquistadores to ambush the returning warriors while they celebrated in a camp near the northeastern coast.
 A Spaniard named Juan González noted the presence of Agüeybana II himself among these natives.
 In total, over 30 buildings were destroyed in the fire, including the Church (and the Bishop's house), a monastery, and a building where gold was processed.

 Viceroy Colón reacted by sending additional reinforcements to Caparra, ordered the construction of a new settlement near the enemy headquarters, and led a widespread attack against the Taíno.
 In this offensive, the caciques Guayervas, Mabo, Yabey, Cayey, Guariana, Guayaboa, Guayama, Hayaurex, Baguanamey, and Yauco, were detained on suspicion of participating in the attack and sent to Hispaniola.
 The Spanish carried out executions and torture against other Taínos in Daguao and Virgen Gorda.
 In the retaliation that followed, Orocobix was heavily targeted, with his lands being attacked by Francisco Vaca on July 10 and Pedro Dávila on July 19.
 Within days, Juan Enríquez led an attack on the Daguao.
 Marcos de Ardón would continue the offensive on August 10, 1513, a week after Cerón had managed the capture of five natives.
 Diego Colón and Juan González also entered the lands of Guayaney.
 The second would be involved in incursions at Virgen Gorda and the modern-day Humacao and Luquillo rivers in August.